dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

   - Output date is 18 bits of precision (page 3).
 If the i2s master configures the protocol to transfer more bits per reading (discussed below) the low bits of the value will be 0s.
-As stated on page 7, the data format is 2's copmliment [sic]: in practice this means the high bits of the readings will be 1s (a negative number).
+As stated on page 7, the data format is 2's compliment [sic]: in practice this means the high bits of the readings will be 1s (a negative number).
     One consequence is that when the measured value is close to silence, the output result will be it's largest (`0xf...`) and it will